Published 31 Jan 2023

 Recognize flaws in your SOPs

 By having an internal documentation process through exception reports, you can identify and analyze common factors and frequently cited reasons for work deviation; the first step to creating long-term solutions.
-Exception reports can help you recognize inefficient, faulty, and outdated SOPs so you can discontinue or update them to improve business processes.
+They can help you to track, recognize inefficient, faulty, and outdated SOPs so you can discontinue or update them to improve business processes.

 Get useful insights from frontliners

 Standard operating procedures and major process changes are decided mainly by upper management.
 Common mistake companies make, however, is the failure to involve frontline workers when creating or updating SOPs.
 Frontline workers have the most experience utilizing SOPs which gives them a good sense of what works and what doesn’t.
 Through exception reports, frontline workers can contribute to the improvement of SOPs instead of merely following them.

 Improve overall accountability